HackYourFutureBelgium/curriculum/modules/asynchronous-programming.md

 ## What you can Build

 Learn to build web pages that connect users to Public APIs for anything from checking the weather, to catching a train, and even Machine Learning.
 To integrate Public APIs into your projects, you will learn how the JS Event Loop handles asynchronous execution.

-To manage your growing code-base you will learn how to create modular applications using ES6 `import`/`export` statements.
+## Tech Stack

+What's new in this module?

+* JavaScript
+  * closure
+  * The Event Loop: `setTimeout` & `setInterval`
+  * Callbacks, Promises, Async/Await
+* In the Browser
+  * `fetch`
+* In Node.js
+  * `require`
+  * `readFile` vs. `readFileSync`

 ## New Frontiers

-Your fingers will be getting tired of typing `document.something()` sooo many times!
-And you'll find that it takes more and more of your time just to manage all of the boilerplate code for your projects.
-Now that you've spent several months learning to design your projects from scratch, you're ready to appreciate the smooth developer experience provided by ...
+Wouldn't it be nice if you could save user data between page loads?
+Or if you could read and write data directly to your computer?
+You sure can!
+But then you're no long just building frontend apps, you're building ...

 <hr>
 <hr>